-The Chief Commissioner and Director of Finance shall report to the JCC and the host LHBs Local Counter Fraud Specialist any matters relating to fraud or corruption.
+The Chief Commissioner and Director of Finance and Value shall report to the JCC and the Host Body’s Local Counter Fraud Specialist any matters relating to fraud or corruption.

-More detailed information about counter fraud can be found in section 3.5 of the host LHBs SFIs.
+More detailed information about counter fraud can be found in section 3.5 of the Host Body’s SFIs.

 Security Management

-The Chief Executive of the host LHB has overall responsibility for controlling and coordinating security.
+The Chief Executive of the Host Body has overall responsibility for controlling and coordinating security.
 The Chief Commissioner will ensure that adequate processes are in place to comply with the requirements.

-In line with their responsibilities, the Chief Executive of the host LHB will monitor and ensure compliance with Directions issued by Welsh Ministers on NHS Security management.
+In line with their responsibilities, the Chief Executive of the Host Body will monitor and ensure compliance with Directions issued by Welsh Ministers on NHS Security management.

 FINANCIAL DUTIES